The Surprising Positive Benefits of Being a Worrier

 Worry is motivating.
 Sure, there are the types of debilitating anxiety that prevent you from making decisions.
 But a little worry can lead to constructive, thoughtful self-evaluation and action, shows research from Stanford University.
 The study team found that worrying in some students was predictive of better test scores.
 Why?
 Their anxiety pushed them to study harder.

 Now, big disclaimer: While all of these potential side-effects of a little worrying are interesting, the dark side of anxiety is very real and can be very harmful.
-Stress has been linked to everything from having to pee a lot (yes, seriously) to heart disease and depression (and those are just a few of the 8 Scary Ways Stress is Affecting Your Health).
+Stress has been linked to everything from having to pee a lot (yes, seriously) to heart disease and depression.

 If you feel like your worrying is a little (or a lot) out of control, especially this time of year, ease your mind with the tips in How to Deal with Stress Around the Holidays.